EricThomson/tfrecord-view/readme.md

 If you need to create a TFRecord file, see `voc_to_tfr.py`.
 The images and annotation files are in `annotated_images/`.

 ### Consuming a TFRecord file
-If you already have TFRecord file data, then use `view_records.py` to see how to consume it and show data.
+If you already have TFRecord file data, then use `view_records.py` or `view_records_tf2.py` to see how to consume it and show data.
 The function takes in the path to the TFRecord file, the dictionary of class labels, and a couple of optional keyword arguments like stride.
 It will then show the images with bounding boxes and labels for each object, if applicable.

 ### Installation
 Prereqs: tensorflow, opencv, and numpy.
-Note the object detection API doesn't yet work with Tensorflow 2 (https://github.com/tensorflow/models/issues/6423), so we will be using version 1 of Tensorflow.

     git clone XXX
     conda create --name tfrecord-view